openshift/managed-upgrade-operator/docs/controllers/upgradeconfig.md

 If the phase is `New`:

 - The time to upgrade is checked to decide if a Pre-HealthCheck is required to be run or not.
 This gives users/customers a notification in advance about what's wrong or can impact an upgrade and has time to address it when the upgrade actually starts at scheduled time.
-- If the scheduled upgrade time is greater than the `HealthCheckDuration` time (defaults to 2 hours), then the Pre-HealthCheck is run.
+- If the scheduled upgrade time is greater than 2 hours, then the Pre-HealthCheck is run.
 Else, the HealthCheck is run as per usual upgrade process as such just before the upgrade starts.
 - Once the Pre-HealthCheck is run, the upgrade phase is set to "Pending" state.

 If the phase is `Pending`: